 In formulas (5) and (6) the sending rate depends not only on the packet drop rate but also on the packet size and the round trip time of the connection.
-Furthermore, the type of the TCP agent (Tahoe, Reno, Sack) affects on how well the formulas are able to predict the sending rate.
+Furthermore, the type of the TCP agent (Tahoe, Reno, Sack) affects on how well the formulas are able to predict the throughput.
 For example, formula (6) is derived based on the behaviour of a Reno TCP sender and it will probably not be as accurate with a Tahoe TCP sender.
-Thus, you should first perform each simulation scenario with Tahoe TCP and then select one scenario where you perform the simulations also with Reno TCP.
-If you have time, you can also experiment on the effect of modifying RTT and packet size.
+In this study all three simulation scenarios are performed with both Tahoe TCP and Reno TCP.
+Furthermore, experiments on changing the value of packet size and RTT are made.